camera-mc-dev/mc_core/docs/chapters/calib.md

 Get this stage right, and the following stages will be trivial.

+If you need to, it should be possible to do an intrinsic calibration of each camera on its own and later do the extrinsic.

 ### Configuration file for calibration tools

 The configuration file for all of the calibration tools is generally the same file, though not all options are used by all tools.
 The configuration file uses the format defined by `libconfig`.

-As with almost every config file used by `mc_dev`, the config file starts by specifying the `data root` and the `test root`.
+As with almost every config file used by `mc_dev`, the config file starts by specifying the `dataRoot` and the `testRoot`.
 If you are not already familiar with `mc_dev`'s splitting up of data paths, the idea is that the `dataRoot` might change between different computers, but the `testRoot` will stay the same - so you can use the same configuration file across different computers.
 Note that this means `dataRoot` is optional as if you don't specify it, it will be taken from your `~/.mc_dev.common.cfg` file.

 ```bash
 dataRoot = "/datasets/"